Carpal tunnel release

 - Ask your surgeon which medicines you should still take on the day of your surgery.

-- If you smoke, try to stop.
-Ask your provider for help.
+If you smoke, try to stop.
+Ask your health care provider for help.
 Smoking can slow healing.

-- Let your surgeon know about any cold, flu, fever, herpes breakout, or other illness.
+ImageRead Article Now Book Mark Article - Let your surgeon know about any illness you may have before your surgery.
+This includes COVID-19, a cold, flu, fever, herpes outbreak, or other illness.
 If you do get sick, your surgery may need to be postponed.

 On the day of surgery: